ioanma/js-eventing-js-dom-and-event-listening-qa-internal/README.md

 Now try to enter "g" in the input — no can do!

-Every DOM `event` comes with a `preventDefault` property — `preventDefault` is a function that, when called, will prevent the, well, default event from taking place.
-It provides us an opportunity to intercept and tweak user interactions (usually in more helpful ways than preventing them from typing "g").
+Every DOM `event` comes with a `preventDefault` property. `preventDefault` is a function that when called will prevent the default event from taking place.
+It provides us an opportunity to intercept and change user interactions, usually in more helpful ways than preventing them from typing "g".

-Another, related event property is called `stopPropagation`.
+Another related event property is called `stopPropagation`.
 Like `preventDefault`, `stopPropagation` is a function that, when called, interrupts the event's normal behavior.
 In this case, it stops the event from triggering other nodes in the DOM that might be listening for the same event.

 Wait.
 Do we mean one action can trigger multiple events?
+We sure do.

-Yep.
+## Explain the Difference Between Bubbling and Capturing Events

-## Bubbling and Capturing
+DOM events propagate by bubbling (starting at the target node and moving up the DOM tree to the root) and capturing (starting from the target node's parent elements and propagating down the tree until it reaches the target) — by default.
+Events nowadays all bubble.
+We can show this behavior by putting listeners to those nested `div`s in `index.html`.
+Paste the following in your

-DOM events propagate by bubbling (starting at the target node and moving up the DOM tree to the root) and capturing (starting from the target node's parent elements and propagating down the tree until it reaches the target) — by default, events nowadays all bubble.
-We can verify this behavior by attaching listeners to those nested `div`s in `index.html`.
-Enter the following in your console:
+console:

 ```js
 let divs = document.querySelectorAll('div')